 Starting in 1953, the two man team of Ollie and Gene made every single item to order by hand.
 When people say, “they just don’t make them like they used to…,” they are right.
 They don’t make them like they used to.
 You couldn’t make an equalizer today with the same components as an original.
 Even if you did have an unlimited amount of money, some components are no longer available.
 Many people claim the transformers on the input and output are the reason for much of the magical powers of the unit.
 This point is emphasized when you just run audio through the unit in bypass.
 You can hear the difference even with no EQ engaged.

 Listen to these samples — the first is a dry vocal track with no Pultec, the second is the same vocal track that is being run through a Pultec but with the bypass engaged.

 Bypassed Pultec Vocal

-In 1961, the EQP-1 was replaced by the updated EQP-1A which had added frequency selections.
-The new 1A model had added a 20 Hz boost and attenuation, 16 kHz boost, and a 5, 10 and 20 kHz attenuation.
+In 1961, the EQP-1 was replaced by the updated EQP-1A, which had added frequency selections.
+The new 1A model had added a 20 Hz boost and attenuation, 16 kHz boost, and a 5, 10, and 20 kHz attenuation.
 In 1981, Shenk was finally ready to retire.
 He tried, unsuccessfully, to sell the company and eventually ceased production and shut the doors for good.

 A common myth is that the Pultec passive circuit designs were licensed from Western Electric.
-This is not true, the manual does state, “licensed under patents of the Western Electric Company,” but that is only for the use of negative feedback and has nothing to do with any of the actual circuit designs.
+This is not true, the manual states, “licensed under patents of the Western Electric Company,” but that is only for the use of negative feedback and has nothing to do with any of the actual circuit designs.